royalapplications/docs/src/r2023/scripting/objects/connections/royalfiletransferconnection.md

 ### KeepAliveInterval
 Type: `int`, Default Value: `0`
 Keep Alive Interval in Seconds
+### MaxDownloadSpeed
+Type: `int`, Default Value: `0`
+The maximum allowed download speed, in kilobytes per second.
+For unlimited speed, set this to zero.
+### MaxUploadSpeed
+Type: `int`, Default Value: `0`
+The maximum allowed upload speed, in kilobytes per second.
+For unlimited speed, set this to zero.
 ### RestoreCreationTime
 Type: `bool`, Default Value: `false`
 Specifies whether or not to restore the creation timestamp after a file transfer.